Maxbrand/blog/content/post/Lighting breakdown Guard the Robe.md

 Last year I shot a short about identity directed by [_Victor Von Schirach_](https://www.victorvonschirach.com/).
 We shot the whole thing in one night as it was all set in two rooms in one apartment and it was a short script.

-I'm going to break down a couple of shots here and show how I lit them and where I placed the camera.
+I'm going to break down a two shots here and show how I lit them and where I placed the camera.
 The focus will mostly be on the lighting.
+This scene was mostly covered in a shot-reverse shot fashion with some inserts that I didn't do any major relighting for, so by the end of this post you should be able to copy the work I did without issues.

 ## The Gear
 As we were working in two quite small rooms and didn't have a lot of time I decided that we would use mainly [BB&S Pipelines](https://bbsrentalsupport.com/collections/pipeline-system) as they are fast and easy to work with and are easy to hide.